manasgg44/searchable-encryption/README.md

 **External Packages :**
 PyCryptodome can be installed with

-    pip install pycryptodome
+    pip3 install pycryptodome

 All modules are installed under the Crypto package.
 You can test everything is right with:

-    python -m Crypto.SelfTest
+    python3 -m Crypto.SelfTest

 **Description :**
 Initially, we store a few keywords (one word per line) which we want to encrypt, in the file key.txt.
 Next, we run the searchable_encryption_client.py , which is the client side code for encrypting the keywords given in the input file, ‘key.txt’.

+    python3 searchable_encryption_client.py

 This will automatically produce an output file with the name ‘trapdoor.txt’ in the same folder, but which contains the same keywords in encrypted form.
 We can now upload this file on to the cloud server.
 In order to search on the encrypted content of the file trapdoor.txt (whether or not a particular keyword exists in encrypted form), we run the searchable_encryption_cloud.py , which is the server side code for searching the keywords.

+    python3 searchable_encryption_cloud.py
 Input : i) name of the trapdoor file on which search is to be done
         ii) test keyword
 Output : true, if the keyword is present in the trapdoor file